 Women should inform a doctor if they have chlamydia or gonorrhea while pregnant.
 They may pass the STI to the newborn during delivery.

-If a pregnant woman does not receive treatment for gonorrhea, they may experience:
+If a pregnant person does not receive treatment for gonorrhea, they may experience:

 - pregnancy loss